 - are there any changes that should be made to the contract?

-It is important that schools provide suppliers with feedback on their services.
+It is important that you provide suppliers with feedback on their services.
 If suppliers are performing well, let them know.
 If suppliers are underperforming, address the issue.

 If a supplier is performing poorly, communicate with them and find a solution quickly.
 Poor performance should not continue over an extended period.

-When schools raise concerns, it may prompt suppliers to improve their performance.
+When you raise concerns, it may prompt suppliers to improve their performance.

-If the supplier continues to perform at a level that is unacceptable under the terms of the contract, the school should follow the contract’s dispute process or issue the supplier with a notice of breach.
+If the supplier continues to perform at an unacceptable level under the terms of the contract, follow the contract’s dispute process or issue the supplier with a notice of breach.